Note: We've reached 200 submissions. Therefore, we are closing this contest and we won't be accepting new submissions.

-You'll have until December 15th, 2024 to craft a 2,000-word story on the theme of "An Unexpected Encounter."
-The grand prize winner, chosen by our panel of judges, will receive 500 USD and have their story published on our website and in the app along with thousands of the best classic literature.
+Thank you to everyone who submitted their story to the Fabuly Writer’s Challenge!
+Whether you’re an aspiring writer or an established author, this contest has brought together talent from all backgrounds, and we're thrilled to see the creativity of all participants.
+After receiving 200 entries, submissions are now closed as of November 20th, 2024.
+The grand prize winner, chosen by our panel of judges, will receive $500 USD and have their story published on our website and in the app alongside our collection of classic literature.
 Their story will not only be published but also professionally illustrated and produced in an audio format.
 The winner will also have the opportunity to include a brief biography and a link to their website or preferred social media profile alongside their story on Fabuly’s website.

 Word Count: Up to 2,000 words